Milestones:Development of the Commercial Laser Printer, 1971-1977

 Bob Metcalfe and Ron Rider debugging the EARS (Ethernet-Alto-Research character generator-Scanning laser output terminal) printing system software on one of the first Altos; (c) SRI

-Xerox 9700 Electronic Printing System employing laser-based EARS software, introduced in 1977; (c) SRI
+Xerox 9700 Electronic Printing System employing laser-based EARS-derived software and data structures, introduced in 1977; (c) SRI

 Title